Hongi/syspassExportTool/README.md

 ## Introduction

-The tool allows to export the syspass: [https://www.syspass.org/](https://www.syspass.org) database passwords and some linked infos into a CSV or JSON file.
+The tool allows to export the syspass([https://www.syspass.org/](https://www.syspass.org)) database passwords and some linked infos into a CSV or JSON file.

 ## Requirements